 This water-retaining molecule gifts you with a healthier, plumper and firmer complexion when used regularly thanks to its restorative properties.
 Hyaluronic acid's hydrating nature means it's used in anti-ageing formulas so the appearance of fine lines and wrinkles appear reduced for a youthful glow.
 If you’re after a refreshed and radiant complexion, hyaluronic acid is the way forward.

 Who should use hyaluronic acid beauty products?

 Sufferers of dry, flaky skin will benefit from this restorative ingredient, but it works well on all skin types.
 It is advisable for more mature skin to use hyaluronic acid as this skin type lacks the production of this molecule within their skin cells.

-What other ingredients/products does it go well with?
+What other ingredients/products does hyaluronic acid go well with?

 If you haven't already noticed, hyaluronic acid is in almost everything now.
 The intelligent molecule can be found in serums, moisturisers and face masks.
 If you are regularly exfoliating or using alpha hydroxy acids (an ingredient that encourages cell turnover), then it is worth using hyaluronic acid to stop the skin from drying out.

 How often should I be using hyaluronic acid?

 As with most skin care products, your skin will let you know when enough is enough.
 Try using a hyaluronic acid-infused moisturiser or serum daily and see how your skin reacts.
 If all goes well, apply a small amount in the mornings and evenings for total hydration.

 Are there any negative side effects of hyaluronic acid?

 As hyaluronic acid naturally occurs in the body, no proven topical side effects have yet been found, but this can completely vary depending on your skin type and sensitivity.